Mediation: Global relevance

 Mediation's effectiveness in trans-border disputes has been questioned, but an understanding of fundamental mediation principles points to the unlimited potential of mediation in such disputes.
 Mediators explicitly address and manage cultural and language differences in detail during the process.
 Voluntary referral to mediation is not required—much mediation to reach the table through binding contractual provisions, statutes, treaties, or international agreements and accords.
 The principle of voluntariness applies to the right of parties to self-determination once they are in the mediation—not to the mechanism for initiating the mediation process.
 Much mediation also results form mutual consent because they are non-binding and they encourage the exploration of interests and mutual benefits of an agreement.
 Because the parties, themselves, create the terms of agreement, compliance with mediated settlement agreements is relatively high.
 Any compliance or implementation issues can be addressed by follow-up mediation, regular compliance monitoring, and other processes.

-South Africa

-Since the early 1980s a number of institutions in South Africa have championed mediation.
-The Independent Mediation Service of South Africa (IMSSA) was established in 1984.
-It trained mediators who then worked through Local Dispute Resolution Committees set up as part of the National Peace Accord.
-Initial training was undertaken by the UK's ACAS.
-IMSSA covers mediation within unionised environments.
-The more recently created Commission for Conciliation, Mediation and Arbitration (CCMA) was formed as result of the Labour Relation Act No 66 1995, and replaced the Industrial Courts in handling large areas of employment disputes.

-Informal processes that engage a community in more holistic solution-finding are growing.

-After 1995, the country established a legal right to take an employment dispute to conciliation/mediation.
-Mediation agreements are binding in law.
-The process has grown from generally covering collective agreements such as for wages or terms and conditions, to encompass more individual matters including dismissal.

-the mediation of Taiwan

-The mediation of Taiwan include the court mediation and the administrative mediation.

-The court mediation in the code of civil procedure, be held in courts.